StackVista/stackstate-docs/configure/telemetry/send_telemetry.md

 ]

 ```
+{% endtab %}
+{% endtabs %}

-Multiple events can be sent in one JSON message.
-Any of an event's properties can be used to define an event stream in StackState.

-You can send events to StackState with the [StackState CLI `event send`](/develop/reference/cli_reference.md#sts-event-send) command or as JSON via HTTP POST.
+Multiple events can be sent in one JSON message via HTTP POST.
+You can also send a single event to StackState using the [StackState CLI `event send`](/develop/reference/cli_reference.md#sts-event-send).
 For example:

 {% tabs %}
 {% tab title="curl" %}